jeremy379/famous-interactive-laradock/Readme.md

    - Download Docker (with docker-compose)
    - Go to your web development directory and git clone Laradock `git clone https://github.com/laradock/laradock.git`
+   - Remove the .git directory in the laradock directory (`rm -rf .git`)
    - The architecture of your web directory should be
         + Project-1
         + Project-2